-Permanent Partial Disability (PPD) Settlements
+Permanent Partial Disability Settlements & Payments for Seattle

 Permanent Partial Disability (PPD) settlements are monetary awards made when your claim closes.
 These are given to workers who can return to their jobs.
 If your injury or condition prevents you from returning to work, please see our Pension section.